To contact us by email, please route your inquiry accordingly:

 Daniel is the Materials Coordinator and has worked at Creative Reuse since 2012.
 He likes to create found object assemblages with Western and/or animal themes.
 His favorite materials come from the drawers of the card catalog (plastic animals, googly eyes, and other bits ‘n pieces).
-Daniel also likes to bake and recently he’s been experimenting with various flavor combinations for vegan cupcakes.
-He would really like to see all of us making secondhand our first choice, speaking out against injustices, adopting plant-based diets, and picking up trash we see in our neighborhood.
-You can find Daniel’s creative projects (and cupcakes) on his website danielshapiroart.com and Instagram: @cowboygoods.
+Daniel also likes to bake and recently he’s been experimenting with various flavor combinations.
+You can find Daniel’s creative projects (and cupcakes) on his website danielshapiroart.com and Instagram @cowboygoods.